 No matter what your travel goals are, transferable Chase Ultimate Rewards earned on the Chase Sapphire Preferred card can help.
 The welcome bonus is worth at least $750 in travel, the annual fee is reasonable, and the rewards are easy to earn and redeem.
-Click here for 25 ways to redeem the 60,000 bonus points, many of which are worth well over $1000.
+Click here for 25 ways to redeem some of the bonus points.

 Current offer: Earn 60,000 Chase Ultimate Rewards points after spending $4,000 in the first 3 months.